lukro/rolling-horizon-algorithm-for-dynamic-darp/README.md

  ## Authors

- The author of the code is Daniela Gaul (gaul@math.uni-wuppertal.de).
+ The main author of the code is Daniela Gaul (gaul@math.uni-wuppertal.de).
  It was developed at Bergische Universität Wuppertal with her PhD advisors Kathrin Klamroth and Michael Stiglmayr.

+ The modifications were contributed by Lukas Kröger (LukasPKroeger@web.de).

  ## License